molspintron/HYDRA/README.md

 3. a) For omp version:
     cp source/main_omp.cpp to ./build/main.cpp and source/Makefile_omp to ./build/Makefile
     To switch off omp, add the option -fopenmp to the compile command in the Makefile.
 This will result in a serial version.
-3. b) Copy source/InputOutput.cpp and source/InputOutput.hpp to ./build
+    <br>b) Copy source/InputOutput.cpp and source/InputOutput.hpp to ./build
-3. c) cd ./build
+    <br>c) cd ./build
-3. d) Include the path to Eigen library in the Makefile & Edit Makefile according to your systems settings
+    <br>d) Include the path to Eigen library in the Makefile & Edit Makefile according to your systems settings
-3. e) type 'make' in folder with Hydra to compile it
+    <br>e) type 'make' in folder with Hydra to compile it
 4. a) For mpi version:
     cd ./build
-4. b) cmake -G "Unix Makefiles" ../source
+   <br>b) cmake -G "Unix Makefiles" ../source
-4. c) make all
+   <br>c) make all

 ############